DelNov/T-Flows/readme.md

 ![!](Documentation/Manual/Figures/cylinder_initial.png "")

-The solution after 1 minute of physical time looks like this:
+The solution after one minute of physical time looks like this:

 ![!](Documentation/Manual/Figures/cylinder_final_option_1.png "")